massgov/openmass/docs/security.md

 # Security

 Mass.gov is a vital resource and we protect it vigorously.
-Please familiarize yourself with the following resources:
+Please familiarize yourself with these resources:

 - [Cloudflare](https://www.cloudflare.com/learning/cloud/what-is-cloud-security/).
   - Our first layer of defense is the Cloudflare Web Application Firewall.
 Please login to the Cloudflare UI to review configuration.